oVirt/ovirt-site/source/blog/2017-03-29-up-and-running-with-ovirt-4-1-and-gluster-storage.html.md

 ![](uarwo41-cockpit-1.png)

+oVirt Node ships with an Ansible-based Gluster deployment tool called [gdeploy](http://gdeploy.readthedocs.io/en/latest/).
 The dialog window that appears contains a series of steps through which you provide gdeploy with the information it needs to configure your three nodes for running ovirt with gluster storage, starting with the hosts you want to configure.

 ![](uarwo41-gdeploy-1.png)